pintuiitbhi/Dask_demo/README.md

 # Dask_demo
--- Scaling existing code of Sklearn
+Demo to show the usage of Dask.